Students/Alumni – Career Services

 So let’s work together and start from the beginning: Get to know yourself first.

 What does that mean?
-In essence, it means learning what you enjoy doing (your interests); what you’re good at doing (your skills); what’s important to you in a future career (your work values); and what makes you, well, you (your personality).
+In essence, it means learning what you enjoy doing (your interests); what you’re good at doing (your skills); what’s important to you in a future career (your values); and what makes you, well, you (your personality).

 - Learn about Westchester Community College’s programs of study by reading the catalog and talking to faculty in programs that sound interesting.